 For example, if you’re considering creating training on processing orders, you might want to observe sales associates on the job.
 You might also ask for performance reports that have statistics on the average duration of order calls.

-Step 3: Determine the Cause of the Performance Gap, and Offer Solutions.
+Step 3: Identify the Cause of the Performance Gap, and Offer Solutions

 Now that you know the specific performance gap, you’ll need to identify the cause, before you can identify the right solution.
 To do so, you should investigate all the possible factors that could affect performance, including: